jaxbot/club/_pages/workshops/intro-to-git.md

 	new file:   hello.txt
 ```
 Now, we want to `commit` this change, or make it set in stone.
 We also want to describe what we did with this change.

+**NOTE**: If you have never committed on this machine git will ask you to fill out some basic information about yourself (name and email).
+It will give you the commands to run, so just follow them!

 ```
 // Normally, the first commit is described as the “initial commit”
 $ git commit -m “Initial Commit”